tayduivn/ps-dev-agtb/CONTRIBUTING.md

 If the `--path` option isn't supplied, the coverage reports are generated into a temporary folder.
 Its path is printed to the terminal while the task is executed.

+#### karma:sauce

+This task is pre-configured for running Karma tests on Safari on Sauce Labs.
+It is configured to be suitable for CI as well.
+You must have the environment variables SAUCE_USERNAME and SAUCE_ACCESS_KEY predefined.
+(Note that SAUCE_ACCESS_KEY is NOT the password, it's a token).

 #### Exclusive tests

 If you want to reduce the scope of each test run, you can use exclusive tests.